TERMS AND CONDITIONS

 A Child-Centred, Best-Interest Approach

-All therapy involving children and young people is guided by:
+Therapy involving children and young people is guided by:

 -

-The child’s emotional and psychological wellbeing,
+The child’s emotional and psychological wellbeing

 -

-Their voice and level of understanding,
+Their voice and level of understanding

 -